Teaching English in South Korea changed my life.

 So, a Kick-Ass Guide to teaching in South Korea?

-There are one or two great guides on teaching in South Korea online.
+There are one or two great guides to teaching English in Korea online.
 But during my own research before going, I noticed something about them:

 Some answers were missing.
 Hardly any of them really told you what life was like there.